 Iced Biscuits From Biscuiteers

-The lovely people at Biscuiteers’ sent me a box of their fruit iced vanilla biscuits to try.
+[REVIEW] The lovely people at Biscuiteers’ sent me a box of their fruit iced vanilla biscuits to try.
 Biscuiteers are a London based company run by husband and wife team Harriet Hastings and Stevie Congdon.
-Buscuiteers’ launched in Autumn of 2007 with their amazing mission staement:
+Buscuiteers’ launched in Autumn of 2007 with their amazing mission statement:

 ‘Why send flowers when you can send biscuits instead?’

-Having tried this beautiful fruit basket of biscuits I really do agree with this mission staement although the odd bunch of flowers won’t go amiss every now and then.
+Having tried this beautiful fruit basket of biscuits I really do agree with this mission statement although the odd bunch of flowers won’t go amiss every now and then.

 The fruit basket contained 16 iced vanilla biscuits which were carefully packaged in a keepsake metal tin.
-The biscuits were attached to food friendly packaging by a dot of icing and were very easy to remove without any breakage to the biscuit.
-The arrived in a sturdy cardboard box for added protection via Royal Mail.
-We all know parels aren’t handled with care and will take a knock in the postage system but the biscuits are wrapped and protected so well they were in perfect condition when they arrived.
+The biscuits were attached to food-friendly packaging by a dot of icing and were very easy to remove without any breakage to the biscuit.
+They arrived in a sturdy cardboard box for added protection via Royal Mail.
+We all know parcels aren’t handled with care and will take a knock in the postage system but the biscuits are wrapped and protected so well they were in perfect condition when they arrived.

-Biscuiteers also own two boutique biscuit cafes where you can not only purchase their delightful biscuits but also drop in to the boutique and partake in icing lessons and even children’s icing parties.
-At the Biscuiteers School of Icing you will be taught by Biscuiteers’ expert icers to your own biscuits.
-To me that sounds like absolute heaven as I can make a good biscuit but my icing skills are atrocious!
+Biscuiteers also owns two boutique biscuit cafes where you can not only purchase their delightful biscuits but also drop into the boutique and partake in icing lessons and even children’s icing parties.
+At the Biscuiteers School of Icing, you will be taught by Biscuiteers’ expert icers to your own biscuits.
+To me, that sounds like absolute heaven as I can make a good biscuit but my icing skills are atrocious!

 We loved these biscuits, they were the perfect combination of a biscuit with a bit of bite and sweet icing.
-Unlike some other iced biscuits the biscuit base wasn’t overly sweet and this complimented the sweet icing perfectly.
-They make fantastic gifts which can be posted worldwide directly to the recipiant.
+Unlike some other iced biscuits, the biscuit base wasn’t overly sweet and this complemented the sweet icing perfectly.
+They make fantastic gifts which can be posted worldwide directly to the recipient.